MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/security-and-compliance/gdpr-compliance.md

 It also includes answers to common questions about GDPR that small businesses may have, and highlights steps a small business can take to prepare for GDPR.

 > [!IMPORTANT]
-> Recommendations from this article are to help you get started with GDPR, and should not be interpreted as a guarantee of GDPR compliance.
+> The Microsoft 365 solutions and recommendations in this article are tools and resources that can help you manage and protect your data, but are not a guarantee of GDPR compliance.
 It is up to you to assess your own compliance status.
-Consult with your own advisors - such lawyers and compliance professionals - when needed.
-The Microsoft 365 solutions mentioned in this article are tools and resources that can help you manage and protect your data, but are not a guarantee of GDPR compliance.
+Consult with your own legal and/or professional advisors when needed.

 ## A quick overview of the GDPR